The Roman Catholic Diocese of Portland Policy on Counseling Assistance Reimbursement

 STATEMENT OF POLICY

-The policy of the Diocese of Portland is to offer reimbursement of the cost of outpatient counseling and expenses of spiritual assistance for anyone reporting to have been sexually abused by a representative of the Diocese.
-The Diocese offers reimbursement as part of its pastoral mission with the simple goal to promote emotional and spiritual healing.
-Regardless of when the abuse may have occurred, a victim/survivor and/or immediate family members may receive reimbursement without having to offer proof that the abuse occurred or that the Diocese was legally responsible.
-The following Guidelines are intended to inform victims/survivors and their treatment provider and/or spiritual director about the scope, duration and prerequisites for reimbursement.
-Reimbursement is an expression of the Church’s desire to promote the healing and wellness of its members and is not an admission of legal liability.
-Additionally, treatment assistance is provided for a limited time to assist victims/survivors or immediate family members through a particularly difficult period
+The Policy of the Diocese of Portland is to offer financial assistance for the cost of outpatient counseling and expenses of spiritual assistance for anyone reporting to have been sexually abused by a representative of the Diocese, subject to the conditions and limitations explained below.
+The Diocese offers this assistance as part of its pastoral mission with the simple goal to promote emotional and spiritual healing.
+Regardless of when the abuse may have occurred, a Victim/Survivor and/or immediate family members may begin to receive reimbursement for a limited time without having to offer proof that the abuse occurred or that the Diocese was legally responsible.
+The following Guidelines are intended to inform victims/survivors and their treatment providers and/or spiritual directors about the scope and duration of services available under this Policy and prerequisites for payment for eligible services.
+Financial assistance under this Policy is an expression of the Church’s desire to promote the healing and wellness of its members and is not an admission of legal liability.

 COUNSELING ASSISTANCE